USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 Investigates the growth patterns of Paris from Roman times through the Second Empire.
 Studies major monuments, pivotal points of urban design, and vernacular architecture on site.
 Presents the general vocabulary of architecture, the history of French architecture and urban planning, as well as a basic knowledge of French history to provide a framework for understanding the development of Paris.

-FM 2076 - FILM HISTORY II: POSTWAR NEW WAVES 4 credits
+FM 2075 - FILM HISTORY I: FROM SILENT TO SOUND 4 credits

-USC GE Category Equivalency: CATEGORY A: The Arts & CATEGORY H: Traditions and Historical Foundations
+USC Credit Equivalency: CATEGORY A: The Arts & CATEGORY H: Traditions and Historical Foundations

 AH 1003 - INTRO TO ART THROUGH PARIS MUSEUMS 4 credits